 During the course of 36 months, the 12 national trainings will be organised (2 trainings per country) in collaboration with local partners.

-Regional training on investigative journalism for local journalists aim is to enhance efficiency and skills of journalists, as well as to develop a scalable course curriculum for advanced journalism.
+Regional training on investigative journalism for local journalists aim is to enhance the efficiency and skills of journalists, as well as to develop a scalable course curriculum for advanced journalism.

 Digital Security Lab is planned to be a resource platform for investigative journalists, aiming to provide them with the tools and services that will help journalists breach the technological gap between their skills and an investigative story.